singhamandeep86/FriendlyChat-Test/README.md

 FriendlyChat-Test is an app that allows users to send and receive text in realtime across platforms.
 It is also designed to receive Android App Links from www.codellect.org.

 A user session can start on this website via a visit to a normal web-page or an AMP page.
 While clicking on a link to the AMP page from Google Search would always open the page in the [Google AMP viewer](https://support.google.com/websearch/answer/7220196), any further clicks on a codellect.org link will lead user to FriendlyChat-Test app.
-Clicking on a non-AMP codellect.org from Google Search would also lead the user directly to FriendlyChat-Test app.
+Clicking on a non-AMP codellect.org link from Google Search would also lead the user directly to FriendlyChat-Test app.

-While sessions (and other interactions) on the website (www.codellect.org) are reported to the GA property ÒUA-101537658-1Ó, the sessions (and other interactions) on FriendlyChat-Test are reported to GA property ÒUA-126353338-4Ó.
+While sessions (and other interactions) on the website (www.codellect.org) are reported to the GA property UA-101537658-1, the sessions (and other interactions) on FriendlyChat-Test are reported to GA property UA-126353338-4.

 However, FriendlyChat-Test is also designed to stitch sessions between traffic that originates on an AMP page and lands inside the app.
 Note that FriendlyChat-Test does not stitch sessions between traffic that originates on non-AMP mobile pages and lands inside the app- since such use cases are limited.